Do you think museums are boring? Change your perception while having fun exploring art and culture with other artistic teens at the Asian Art Museum!

 - Service learning credit through your school (if applicable)

-- Spend time with professional artists, museum staff, and other artistic teens
+- Spending time with professional artists, museum staff, and o

-- Opportunities to expand your skill set and build your portfolio
+- Opportunities to expand your skill set and build your portfoli

 - Field trips to other museums and galleries